Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Performance Evaluation

 In~\eqref{equ_metaword_opt}, the $1024$-dimensional embedding of the meta-word is initialized using a Gaussian distribution with zero mean and variance $0.02$, and then optimized for $4{,}000$ epochs with a learning rate of $5\!\times\!10^{-4}$.
 In~\eqref{equ_lora_opt}, zero-initialized LoRA matrices with a uniform rank of $R=8$ are created for all the parameter matrices of the U-Net module.
 These LoRA matrices comprise approximately $2.7$ million parameters, resulting in a memory and transmission overhead of only $5.2$\!~MB.
 We train these LoRA matrices for $4{,}000$ epochs with a learning rate of $10^{-4}$.

-Moreover, in~\eqref{equ_rate_adapt}, the JSCC codec is pre-trained under SNR $\gamma_0=20$~\!dB and delay spread $\omega_0=300$~\!ns, using latents extracted from $1{,}000$ images sampled from the DiffusionDB~\cite{wang2023diffusiondb} dataset.
-After incorporating the variable-rate adapter pair, the total memory consumption of the JSCC codec is $2.18$~\!MB.
-Then, in both~\eqref{equ_rate_adapt} and~\eqref{equ_snr_adapt}, the optimization variables are trained for $1{,}000$ epochs with a learning rate of $10^{-4}$ and $\eta_{\cml}=10$.
-The default rank for the LoRA matrices in~\eqref{equ_snr_adapt} is $8$, leading to an extra memory overhead of $0.17$~\!MB for the adaptation to each group.
+As for the JSCC codec, it comprises approximately $50.5$ million parameters.
+In default, the JSCC codec is pre-trained under $10$~\!dB SNR and $300$~\!ns delay spread, using latents extracted from $1{,}000$ images sampled from the DiffusionDB~\cite{wang2023diffusiondb} dataset.
+Zero-initialized LoRA matrices with a uniform rank of $R=16$ are created for the JSCC encoder, latent reconstructor, and the first six layers of the latent decoder.
+As a result, the total numbers of parameters in the LoRA matrices and in the soft gating functions are $0.6$ million and $2.4$ thousands, respectively, resulting in a memory and transmission overhead of only $1.2$\!~MB.
+In~\eqref{equ_pt_tx_cala}, the optimization variables are trained for $1{,}000$ epochs with a learning rate of $10^{-4}$.